microsoft/verona/docs/internal/abi.md

 Dynamic dispatch is done by taking the pointer at the offset from a table pointer and calling that.
 If an interface provides a method `foo`, all classes that implement that interface will have a method `foo` and their dispatch tables will have an entry for it.

-To avoid each type to have a different calculation for each method's offset, the compiler will do **selector colouring**.
+To avoid each type having a different calculation for each method's offset, the compiler will do **selector colouring**.
-This process finds all common methods across all types and ensure the same methods all have the same offsets on all tables.
+This process finds all common methods across all types and ensures the same methods all have the same offsets on all tables.
 This applies to concrete classes that implement specific interfaces, but it's not limited by it.
 Any two classes that have the same methods (signature) will end up with the same offset.